KoNekoD/supervisord-monitor/README.md

 ### Backend scripts

 There are 2 scripts to simplify the work with this tool:
-`bin/database_provision.sh`, `bin/fix_if_invalid_jwt.sh` and `bin/generate_jwt_if_not_exists.sh`.
+`bin/database_provision.sh` and `bin/generate_jwt_if_not_exists.sh`.

 #### bin/database_provision.sh

 Automatically runs in production environment and creates the database if it does not exist.
 Also performs migrations regardless of the need to create a database.

-#### bin/fix_if_invalid_jwt.sh
+#### bin/generate_jwt_if_not_exists.sh

 Automatically runs in production environment and if JWT keys are broken or missing it will force their creation with overwriting.

-#### bin/generate_jwt_if_not_exists.sh

-Automatically starts in the production environment and if there are no files physically present, it will forcibly create them with overwriting.

 ## Manual install